Welcome to today's edition of the Rush 24-7 podcast.

 And the story is reporting that only 26% of the American people who see the ad like it.

-The story is also predicted that Apple will have to pull this ad very soon because people really don't like it, that it is really hurting Apple.
+The story is also predicted that Apple will have to pull this ad very soon because people really don't like it.

 Two days after I saw the first story, I then learned that the company that did the survey of people taking their opinions is the advertising agency for Samsung.

-Ace metrics.
+Ace Metrics.

 They do the ads for Samsung.

-They do the marketing for Samsung, Samsung, they are part of the primary rivalry to Apple, Samsung in the mobile phone business.
+Samsung, they are part of the primary rivalry to Apple, Samsung, in the mobile phone business.

-And I said, wait a second That corrupts the whole report That corrupts the whole survey.
+And I said, wait a second, that corrupts the whole report.

 That just renders it irrelevant.